 All ticket sales are subject to terms and conditions and the stadium regulations.
 For full details on the ticketing policy please visit the tickets section on the website HERE.

 Match tickets can be purchased in the following ways, subject to ticket allocation and on-sale dates.
 Please refer to the Club's communication channels for full ticket details of the relevant fixture.
-When the Club announces on-sale date and times, the same on-sale date and time applies to the online ticket service (booking fees apply).

 In order to ease ticket purchasing, Huddersfield Town has an online ticket purchase system to satisfy demand and increase speed of purchase.
 Tickets may be purchased 24 hours a day, seven days a week: